check-spelling/check-spelling-docs/Event-descriptions.md

 Rerun the workflow.

-🙏 Future versions of check-spelling will include code to retry these failures.
+check-spelling [v0.0.22](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.22) will include code to retry these failures.

 ## 404 (file not found)